 No Child Left Behind & Paraprofessionals

-In Wrightslaw: No Child Left Behind, you learn about new requirements about the education, training and duties of paraprofessionals.
+In Wrightslaw: No Child Left Behind [Out of Print], you learn about new requirements about the education, training and duties of paraprofessionals.
 "NCLB requires that you work 'under the direct supervision of a teacher' and 'in close and frequent proximity to the teacher.'
 Your supervising teacher will prepare lessons, plan instructional support services for the paraprofessionals you to carry out, and evaluate student achievement.
 (Chapter 6 is No Child Left Behind for Teachers, Principals and Paraprofessionals)

 paraprofessionals who work in Title I programs must complete two years